briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 In natural settings, environmental change is often brought about by exogenous factors (e.g., changing seasons) as well as endogenous factors (e.g., niche constructing behaviors).
 Many of its proponents argue that niche construction can substantially influence the evolutionary process, and this model is our first attempt at identifying how niche construction might play a role in cooperation.
 The distinction that we make in the model between external and constructed environments allows us to directly address the effects of niche construction by comparison with a previous model in which only exogenous factors played a role.

-As described in the discussion, we realize that implicitly modeling the niche's state can dampen the effect of niche construction.
+As described in the discussion, we realize that implicitly modeling the niche's state can dampen the effects of some aspects of niche construction.
 An explicit representation of the environment would certainly enrich a model such as ours and could permit investigation into host/parasite interactions or other systems where evolutionary dynamics occur on multiple scales.

 TODO: Load.